lightbend/kalix-jvm-sdk/samples/java-eventing-shopping-cart/README.md

     cd samples/java-eventing-shopping-cart
     mvn exec:java
     ```
+* Start the proxy
-* Start the proxy: `sbt -Dakkaserverless.proxy.eventing.support=google-pubsub proxy-core/run`
+  * with in-memory store: `sbt -Dakkaserverless.proxy.eventing.support=google-pubsub proxy-core/run`
     * note that this overrides the akkaserverless.proxy.eventing.support defined in `dev-mode.conf`
+  * or with local Spanner emulator:
+    * start the Spanner emulator: `docker run -p 9010:9010 -p 9020:9020 gcr.io/cloud-spanner-emulator/emulator`
+    * `sbt -Dakkaserverless.proxy.eventing.support=google-pubsub proxy-spanner/run`
+      * note that this overrides the akkaserverless.proxy.eventing.support defined in `spanner-dev-mode.conf`
 * Send an AddItem command:
   `grpcurl --plaintext -d '{"user_id": "foo", "product_id": "akka-tshirt", "name": "Akka t-shirt", "quantity": 3}' localhost:9000  shopping.cart.api.ShoppingCartService/AddItem`
     * This will be published to the `shopping-cart-events` topic (via `TopicPublisherAction`) and received by the `ShoppingCartAnalyticsAction`.